century909/proyectia/database/README.md

-# Tipsy Chat - Database
+# Seiki Chat - Database

-This directory contains the database schema for the Tipsy Chat application.
+This directory contains the database schema for the Seiki Chat application.

 ## Schema Overview